stasilo/react-gl-transition-image/README.md

 ```

 ## Live demo
+See a live demo with all transitions [here](https://stasilo.github.io/react-gl-transition-image/example/build/).

 ## Usage
 `<ReactGlTransitionImage/>` is pretty bare bones by design and does not handle the actual animation or in view detection to offer greater flexibility.
 In its most simple form it accepts a image `src` prop and a `progress` prop, indicating the normalized progress of the animation (a value between `0`and `1`).